Local marketing agreement: Canada

 Local marketing agreements are effectively prohibited under the regulations of the CRTC, which require that all broadcast undertakings be "operated in fact by the licensee itself".
 Rogers Media and Newcap Broadcasting maintained a joint sales agreement pertaining to CHNO-FM in Sudbury, Ontario, but community interests and the lobby group Friends of Canadian Broadcasting presented substantial evidence to the CRTC that in practice, the agreement was a de facto LMA, going significantly beyond advertising sales into program production and news-gathering.
 In early 2005, the CRTC ordered the agreement to cease.

-For a time, CKEY-FM in Fort Erie, Ontario had a JSA with Citadel Communications to handle advertising sales for the station under a revenue sharing agreement, integrating it with its cluster in nearby Buffalo, New York.
+For a time, CKEY-FM in Fort Erie, Ontario had a JSA with Citadel Communications to handle U.S. advertising sales for the station under a revenue sharing agreement, integrating it with its cluster in nearby Buffalo, New York.
 In an associated agreement, the station also contracted Citadel employees to produce some of its programming.
 Due to the structure of this JSA, and because the aforementioned programming was overseen by local producers, the CRTC deemed that the agreement did not equate to a transfer of effective control of the station to Citadel, and thus complied with its regulations (taking greater issue with the amount of locally-reflective programming carried by the station).

-Rogers Media holds a time-brokerage agreement with CBC Television to air Hockey Night in Canada on the network as part of its exclusive rights to the National Hockey League, in order to maintain the long-running franchise and the league's presence on CBC.
-In exchange for assigning commercial advertising time to Rogers, the CBC does not pay a rights fee, and also receives advertising time for its own programming during Hockey Night broadcasts.
+Rogers Media previously held a time-brokerage agreement with CBC Television to air Hockey Night in Canada on the network as part of its exclusive rights to the National Hockey League, in order to maintain the long-running franchise and the league's presence on CBC.
+In exchange for assigning commercial advertising time to Rogers, the CBC did not pay a rights fee, and also received advertising time for its own programming during Hockey Night broadcasts.
 The CBC also initially received payments for use of some of its staff and its Toronto studios.
-To legally assign responsibility to Rogers, the broadcasts are considered to be the programming of a CRTC-licensed television network owned by Rogers' Sportsnet subsidiary, which has an affiliation with all of CBC Television's stations.
-Despite the legal nature of this arrangement, the broadcasts still contain CBC Television continuity and branding.
+To legally assign responsibility to Rogers, the broadcasts were considered to be the programming of a CRTC-licensed television network owned by Rogers' Sportsnet subsidiary, which had an affiliation with all of CBC Television's stations.
+Despite the legal nature of this arrangement, the broadcasts still contained CBC Television branding and continuity.